albush/WCSATX2016/WCSATX2016.md

 ![fit](doitlive.jpg)

-^ ... and saying yes to doing the show in the parking lot.
+^ ...
+You just and say yes to doing the show in the parking lot.

 ---